Online Engineering Schools in Pennsylvania

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Aspiring engineers in Pennsylvania (PA) should be encouraged to learn that the state fosters a supportive environment for these professionals, in effect fueling the growth of employment opportunities.
 There’s a wealth of professional organizations in the state, including the Engineers’ Society of Western Pennsylvania, the Pennsylvania Society of Professional Engineers, the American Council of Engineering Companies of Pennsylvania, and the Structural Engineers Association of Pennsylvania, to name a few.
-In general, these societies offer benefits to members such as continuing education resources, professional advocacy, job placement assistance, and networking events throughout the year.
+In general, these societies offer members benefits such as continuing education resources, professional advocacy, job placement assistance, and networking events throughout the year.

+There’s an abundance of engineering opportunities.
+The Bureau of Labor Statistics (BLS May 2024) reported that there will be 186,500 openings in architecture and engineering jobs between 2024 and 2034 across the country.
 Of course, some engineering positions are in greater supply (and greater demand) in the state.
 The Bureau of Labor Statistics (BLS May 2024) reported that these were the most popular engineering fields in Pennsylvania:

 - Civil engineering – 14,610 working in PA